Reaching definition

 d1 is no longer a reaching definition for d3, because d2 kills its reach: the value defined in d1 is no longer available and cannot reach d3.

 As analysis

-The similarly named reaching definitions is a data-flow analysis which statically determines which definitions may reach a given point in the code.
-Because of its simplicity, it is often used as the canonical example of a data-flow analysis in textbooks.
-The data-flow confluence operator used is set union, and the analysis is forward flow.
-Reaching definitions are used to compute use-def chains.
+The similarly named reaching definitions analysis is a data-flow analysis that statically determines which definitions may reach a given point in the code.
+Because of its simplicity, it is often used as a canonical example of data-flow analysis in compiler textbooks.
+The data-flow confluence operator used is set union, and the analysis is a forward data-flow analysis.
+Reaching definitions can be used to compute use-def chains.

 The data-flow equations used for a given basic block $S$ in reaching definitions are: